russeta/docs-tap/tap-gui/auth.md

             prompt: auto # default=none (allowed values: auto, none, consent, login)
     ```

     `metadataUrl` is a JSON file with generic OIDC provider config.
 It contains the `authorizationUrl` and `tokenUrl`.
-These values are read from the `metadataUrl` file by Tanzu Application Platform GUI, and so they do not need to be specified explicitly in your auth config above.
+The Tanzu Application Platform GUI reads these values from the `metadataUrl` file, and you do not need to specify them explicitly in your auth config.

     For more information, check out [this example](https://github.com/backstage/backstage/blob/e4ab91cf571277c636e3e112cd82069cdd6fca1f/app-config.yaml#L333-L347).

 ### Allowing guest access

-If you want to enable guest access along other providers, you can do it by providing the following flag under your auth configuration:
+If you want to enable guest access along other providers, you do this by providing the following flag under your auth configuration:

   ```
   auth: